What is Behavioral Data? How to Use It for Maximum Conversion

 Once you better understand user behavior, you can improve and optimize your funnel.

 Work with your marketing and UX teams to emphasize what makes users happy.
 Focus on pathways with the highest preference.
-Eliminate bottlenecks due to bad design or poor website performance.
+Eliminate bottlenecks caused by poor design or poor website performance.

 Create accurate personas based on the behavioral data from your converting customers.
-Segment users and build different funnels around their goals and intent.
+Segment users and build separate funnels based on their goals and intent.
 You can use behavioral data to improve outreach.

 Create ideal customer profiles to shape cold email template B2B sales tactics and other areas.

 Make minor, data-driven tweaks to your most successful paths.
-For example, you find out that converting customers prefer product recommendations at checkout, so you add a simple widget.
+For example, you learn that customers who convert prefer product recommendations at checkout, so you add a simple widget.

 paypal-button-designs